dash096/handcricket/README.md

 ## todo
 - Loot Box Usage
-- Initialize Boosters
-- Use Powerups in Match
-- Vote Command
+- Vote Command (applied for approval)
+-
 `Some extra bug fixes.`

 > This project is based on Logic Js.